What’s More Important in Your Presentation? Content or Delivery?

 Presentation day looming?

 But something’s not quite in flow.
-Everyone says your presentation’s fine but you know you could do better.
+Everyone says your presentation skills are fine but you know you could do better.

 Unless your aim is to induce a coma on your poor audience, your presentation needs to be more than just words.